lytics/toolbucket/orderedtask/Readme.md

 	})
 	defer pool.Close() //Closing the pool shuts down all the workers.

-	wg := &sync.WaitGroup{}

-	//Produce messages from kafka, into the pool to be unmarshalled
+	//here we consume messages from kafka, insert them into the pool to be unmarshalled
-	// and then Consume messages from the pool as structs wg.Add(1)
+	//and then consume the messages from the pool as structs
-	go func() {
-		defer wg.Done()

 	kafkaconsumer := createKafkaConsumer() //for example this could be a https://github.com/Shopify/sarama consumer, reading messages from kafka8.

 	for {
 		select {
 		case event := <-kafkaconsumer.Events():
 			if event.Err != nil {
 				log.Printf("error: consumer: %v", event.Err)
 				continue
 			}
 			//Take the events in from kafka and pass them off to the pool to be unmarshal'ed pool.Enqueue(&orderedtask.Task{Index: event.Offset, Input: &Msg{event.Offset, event.Message}})
 		case res := <-pool.Results():
 			vis := t.Output.(*Visit)
 			fmt.Printf("Visit: name:%v click:%v ts:%v \n", vis.Name, vis.ClickLink, vis.VisitTime)
 			//process the unmarshalled Visit struct
 		}
 	}
-	}()
+}
 ```